Reduce VDI costs

-Using AppsAnywhere to scale back or replace VDI
+Using AppsAnywhere to right-size or replace VDI

 A number of our customers use AppsAnywhere alongside VDI to get the benefits listed above, but what we always see is that once implemented, questions are asked as to why VDI is still required.
 AppsAnywhere is a great solution for use within a VDI, but there are even greater benefits outside of the VDI environment, where running apps locally will offer a far superior user experience with less reliance on expensive server farms or infrastructure.

 Most VDI vendors recommend some form of application virtualization as the delivery mechanism within a VDI.
 That's because providing 100% of applications using the virtual desktop infrastructure isn't a realistic possibility, especially within a university environment where IT needs to deliver and support 100s of different types of applications, some hugely complex and some that are still written in DOS!